MLH-Fellowship/project-boisterous-baboons/README.md

 You'll now be able to access the website at `localhost:5000` or `127.0.0.1:5000` in the browser!

-*Note: The portfolio site will only work on your local machine while you have it running inside of your terminal.
-It will be hosted in the cloud soon so stay tuned!*
+*Note: The portfolio site will only work on your local machine while you have it running inside of your terminal.*

 ## Troubleshooting